Attachment Trauma & Grief Therapy for Adults Michigan

 Most people who come to me are not lacking understanding.
 They are lacking the experience of their nervous system responding differently.
 That is what we build inside the session, not as homework.

-These aren't random habits.
-They're the direct result of growing up in a home where reading the room wasn't optional.
+They're what happens after growing up where reading the room wasn't optional.
 Where love felt conditional.
 Where your needs came last.
-The relationships that followed — romantic, professional, friendships — often felt familiar for the same reason.

 You're not too much.
 You were just never given enough.